aaron-grau/curic/react/readings/lodash.md

 `union()` creates an array of unique values, in insertion order, from two given arrays.

+Consider using `union()` when you want to add items to a unique array that might already contain them.
 Be careful with non-primitive elements, since objects with identical key-value pairs are unique vis-a-vis each other.

-Consider using `union()` when you want to add items to an array that might already contain them.

 ```js
 import union from 'lodash/union';